ali-platform/boxstarter/README.md

 # Windows and WSL BoxStarter

-To get started, open Microsoft Store and ensure that all packages are updates.
+To get started, open Microsoft Store and ensure that all packages are updated.
 This is needed to get the latest version of winget.

 Run these command from a Terminal (Admin Powershell).
 Use WinKey-X
 ```